vipulyaara/Persona/README.md

 ### Build and Run
 1. Connect your Android device or start an emulator
-2. Select your target device in Android Studio
-3. Click the "Run" button (green play icon) or press Shift + F10
+2. Click the "Run" button or press Shift + F10
-4. Wait for the app to build and install on your device
+3. Wait for the app to build and install on your device

 ### Running Tests
 - Run unit tests: `./gradlew test`